myliheik/cropyieldArticle/README.md

 # Scalable crop yield mapping with Sentinel-2 time series and temporal convolutional network (TCN)

-This repository includes codes for preprocessing the data from Sentinel-2 L2A product and running the prediction models TCN and random forests.
+This repository includes codes for preprocessing the data from Sentinel-2 L2A product into time series and and ready for the prediction models TCN and random forests (RF).

 in python/